lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. container:: figurelegend

-    Figure: Probability distribution for the dihedral angle :math:`\phi`, for a streched and for an unstretched PEG molecule.
+    Figure: Probability distribution for the dihedral angle :math:`\phi`, for a stretched and for an unstretched PEG molecule.